anhnguyendepocen/R-Companion-Price-Analysis/manuscript/Chapter1.md

 3.  choose `Existing Directory` since we already created a Chapter1 folder and saved a script to it.

 Now you have an R project for Chapter 1 of this book.
-I would like you to make a new folder and save an R project to it for each Chapter in the text.
+Make a new folder and save an R project to it for each Chapter in the text.
 We will be generating file and figures as exercises and arranging R projects this way will keep us organized.

 Other Resources for Getting Started with R
 ------------------------------------------